 It was a week so harrowing that Michelle Wilson can have trouble remembering which child reacted first.
-For the 29-year-old mother from Prince Albert, Saskatchewan, the anxiety began on the first birthday for younger daughter Paige.
+For the mother from Prince Albert, Saskatchewan, the anxiety began on the first birthday for younger daughter Paige.
 The family was celebrating over ice cream when the child’s head began to swell.
 “It was scary,” Wilson says.
 “She became unrecognizable.”

 The family was waiting on Paige’s appointment with an allergist when 3-year-old Brooke also had a reaction, just days later.
 “We gave her one peanut, and she immediately dropped to her knees and started vomiting,” Wilson recalls.
 This was surprising: Brooke had eaten food containing traces of nuts before without incident.
 Wilson called her doctor back to say, “Now I need a referral for both kids.”

 Today at the age of 6, Brooke is allergic to peanuts, and is avoiding all nuts on her allergist’s advice.
 Paige is allergic to milk, egg, chicken, is avoiding peanuts and tree nuts, and has eczema and several environmental allergies.
 Michelle and Eldon Wilson always knew their kids could be at risk for food allergies since Eldon is allergic to fish, tree nuts and eggs.